navcoin/navcoin-org/content/contribute/index.md

 {{< zig_section
   titleText="Resolve an issue"
   imgSrc="/images/contribute/con-resolve.svg"
-  paragraphText="The issue tracker is the best place to find a useful way to contribute to NavCoin Core.
+  paragraphText="The issue tracker is the best place to find a useful way to contribute to NavCoin&nbsp;Core.
 Before starting to write any patches for issues you find, you may want to comment on the issue to make sure nobody else is already working on it.
-Remember that even if you’re resolving an issue you’ve found you will need to first create an issue in the issue&nbsp;tracker.<br>To resolve an issue follow this process:<br><ul class=\"article-ul\" style=\"color: rgba(255,255,255,0.55);\"><li>Fork NavCoin/navcoin-core to your own GitHub&nbsp;account.</li><li>Create a branch to work in to resolve the issue then get to&nbsp;work.</li><li>Write or update unit and integration tests to cover any changes you’ve&nbsp;made.</li><li>Make a pull request from your branch back into the main NavCoin Core repository with the issue type and number in the title (eg. Trivial: fixes spelling mistake #145).</li><li>Talk with other NavCoin Core contributors on Discord or through GitHub to alert them to the pending Pull Request and they will review it as soon as&nbsp;possible.</li></ul><p class=\"paragraph-text\">For the full contribution workflow details, please see the readme on&nbsp;GitHub.</p>" buttonText="See the readme" buttonUrl="https://github.com/navcoin/navcoin-core/blob/master/CONTRIBUTING.md" buttonImgSrc="/images/icons/rightward-arrow.svg"
+Remember that even if you’re resolving an issue you’ve found you will need to first create an issue in the issue&nbsp;tracker.<br><br>To resolve an issue follow this process:<br><ul class=\"article-ul\" style=\"color: rgba(255,255,255,0.55);\"><li>Fork NavCoin/navcoin-core to your own GitHub&nbsp;account.</li><li>Create a branch to work in to resolve the issue then get to&nbsp;work.</li><li>Write or update unit and integration tests to cover any changes you’ve&nbsp;made.</li><li>Make a pull request from your branch back into the main NavCoin Core repository with the issue type and number in the title (eg. Trivial: fixes spelling mistake #145).</li><li>Talk with other NavCoin Core contributors on Discord or through GitHub to alert them to the pending Pull Request and they will review it as soon as&nbsp;possible.</li></ul><p class=\"paragraph-text\">For the full contribution workflow details, please see the readme on&nbsp;GitHub.</p>" buttonText="See the readme" buttonUrl="https://github.com/navcoin/navcoin-core/blob/master/CONTRIBUTING.md" buttonImgSrc="/images/icons/rightward-arrow.svg"